nathanbpaul7/court-hub-dev/README.md

 ## Tech Stack:

-Court Hub is built using a range of technologies and frameworks, to which this developer is eternally grateful for the thorough documentation and learning resources!
+Court Hub is built using a range of technologies and frameworks, to which this developer is eternally grateful for their thorough documentation and learning resources!
 These include:

 - **Next.js**: Leveraged for building responsive React components and providing server-side rendering capabilities, enabling a responsive and performant web application.
 Big shout out to the Next.js Dashboard App Tutorial, which was a huge learning resource for me as I began this project.
 Much of the data fetching and validation logic was based on their implementation in the tutorial.
 - **Tailwind CSS**: Used for styling components with utility classes, facilitating rapid development and customization of UI elements.